Single Cooper pair transfer in stable and in exotic nuclei: Two--nucleon transfer reactions

-Much is known concerning two--nucleon pairing correlations of $|^{210}\text{Pb (gs)} \rangle$.
-In keeping with the fact that this state can be viewed as the pair addition mode of $^{208}$Pb (see Figs. \ref{fig4} and \ref{fig10}), it has been studied in detail in terms of two--nucleon transfer reactions.
-In this mode the two nucleon are correlated over a distance $\xi = \hbar \mathpzc{v}_F/2 E_{corr}$, where $E_{corr}$ plays the role of the pairing gap for open shell, superfluid, nuclei.
+Much is known concerning two--nucleon pairing correlations of $|^{210}\text{Pb (gs)} \rangle$, a system which has been studied in detail also in terms of two--nucleon transfer reactions (see e.g. \cite{Broglia:73} and refs. therein).
+In this pair addition mode the two nucleons are correlated over a distance $\xi = \hbar \mathpzc{v}_F/2 E_{corr}$, where $E_{corr}$ plays the role of the pairing gap for open shell, superfluid, nuclei.
 In the case of $^{210}$Pb, $E_{corr}\approx 1.2$ MeV.
 Thus $\xi = 25$ fm.
 Of course, if the two nucleons are subject to an external field (the central potential generated by e.g. the $^{208}$Pb core), they cannot move away from each other more than 14 fm (see Fig. \ref{fig10}), in keeping with the fact that the radius of $^{208}$Pb is $\approx$ 7 fm.
 On the other hand, in a heavy ion reaction with e.g. impact parameter 17 fm (see Fig. \ref{fig11} (a) and (b)), the central single--particle potential acting on one of the two nucleons to be transferred is much stronger than typical values of the pairing field.
 It will thus be this potential responsible for the transfer of one partner of the Cooper pair at time $t_1$ and of the second one at time $t_2$ (see Fig. \ref{fig11} (d)).
-And this two--step process will take place without loose of (pairing) correlation between the two nucleons.
+And this two--step process will take place without loss of (pairing) correlation between the two nucleons.
 In other words, the Cooper pair is equally well formed at $t<t_1$ and $t>t_2$ (where the relative distance between the two neutrons is always less than 15 fm), than at $t_1<t<t_2$ where this distance can be much larger $(\approx 24)$ fm.
-A similar argument applies for the non--orthogonality contribution (see Fig. \ref{fig11} (c)).
+A similar argument applies to the discussion of the origin of the non--orthogonality contribution (see Fig. \ref{fig11} (c)).